seanhig/spa-stack/api/express/README.md

-# ExpressJS REST API + SPA
+# ExpressJS TypeScript REST API + SPA

-Scaffold for ExpressJS REST backend.
+Scaffold for ExpressJS REST backend w/ TypeScript for better tooling and ORM support.

-> Now this is going to be fun!
-I'm going to avoid Typescript for this project to explore modern JavaScript (ES2021) in Node.js.

 ## What's Working

 - ExpressJS REST
-- TypeORM (because Sequelize doesn't do Javascript)
+- TypeORM
 - PassportJS
     - With Google Authentication
     - With Microsoft Authentication
+- KafkaJS

+## Setup

+1. Copy the `env.sample` to `.env` and fill in the required secrets.
+2. Run the application:

+`npm run dev`